-Singapore caters a large number of tourists and people going on business trips.
-Naturally, this drives the demand of hotels and hostels.
+Singapore caters to a large number of tourists and people going on business trips.
+Naturally, this drives the demand for hotels and hostels.

 However, buying a hotel is a big financial undertaking and you also need to have the right permits and licenses in place.

-For example, you need to submit a Certificate of Registration to the Hotels Licensing Board, in order to use the premises.
+For example, you need to submit a Certificate of Registration to the Hotels Licensing Board, to use the premises.
 You’ll also need a Hotel-Keeper’s License to manage the hotel.

 Also, buying hotels is usually not the cheapest option on hand.
 Prices usually start in the millions and can range up to SGD 1 billion.

-Industrial properties can be everything from warehouses, factories and R&D facilities.
+Industrial properties can include everything from warehouses, factories, and R&D facilities.

-Worth mentioning is that industrial properties are more expensive in general and 60% of the floor area needs to be dedicated to industrial activities.
+Worth mentioning is that industrial properties are generally more expensive and 60% of the floor area needs to be dedicated to industrial activities.

-Industrial property are divided into two different categories:
+Industrial property is divided into two different categories:

 - B1: Used for light industry